About This Data

 HEADSTART is a dynamic 80-hour basic-language-instruction DVD.
 It is currently available in Dari, Pashto, and Iraqi Arabic.

-Federal Title IV aid programs are available at the Defense Language Institute, and tuition is generally paid by the government or sponsoring agency.
+Federal Title IV aid programs are available and tuition is generally paid by the government or sponsoring agency.